bxjthu/PS/pre/harvard-classics/source.md

 As the common forms of good manners were intended for regu­lating the conduct of those who have weak understandings; so they have been corrupted by the persons for whose use they were contrived.
 For these people have fallen into a needless and endless way of multiplying ceremonies, which have been extremely trouble­ some to those who practice them, and insupportable to everybody else: insomuch that wise men are often more uneasy at the over civility of these refiners, than they could possibly be in the conversations of peasants or mechanics.

 So that the difference between good breed­ing and good manners lies in this, that the former cannot be attained to by the best understandings, without study and labour; whereas a tolerable degree of reason will instruct us in every part of good man­ners, without other assistance.

 ---
+##A Treatise on Good Manners and Good Breeding

+.smaller[By Jonathan Swift; Presented by Qian Yijun]

+Good manners is the art of making those people easy with whom we converse.
+Whoever makes the fewest persons uneasy is the best bred in the company.
+As the best law is founded upon reason, so are the best manners.
+And as some lawyers have introduced unreasonable things into common law, so likewise many teachers have introduced absurd things into common good manners.

+Therefore I insist that good sense is the principal foundation of good manners; but because the former is a gift which very few among mankind are possessed of, therefore all the civilized nations of the world have agreed upon fixing some rules for common behaviour, best suited to their general customs, o-r fancies, as a kind of artificial good sense, to supply the defects of reason.

+---
+##A Treatise on Good Manners and Good Breeding

+.smaller[By Jonathan Swift; Presented by Qian Yijun]

+There is a pedantry in manners, as in all arts and sciences; and sometimes in trades.
+Pedantry is properly the overrating any kind of knowledge we pretend to.
+And if that kind of knowledge be a trifle in itself, the pedantry is the greater.

+Whence I have long concluded, that good manners are not a plant of the court growth: for if they were, those people who have understandings directly of a level for such acquirement, and who have served such long apprenticeships to nothing else, would certainly have picked them up.

+So that the difference between good breeding and good manners lies in this, that the former cannot be attained to by the best understandings, without study and labour; whereas a tolerable degree of reason will instruct us in every part of good manners, without other assistance.

+---
 ##The Education of Women